OsvaldoBecker/App-Flutter/README.md

-# Android application project
+# A mobile application with CRUD support

 Supports CRUD of objects with relationships to each other
-- Flutter application with Dart
+- Flutter application with Dart (for Android)
 - NodeJS API with JavaScript
 - API can access a Mongo database